Timeline of the National Hockey League: Nine teams (1932–35)

 For the 1932–33 season, after missing one season, the original Ottawa Senators rejoined the NHL, and the Detroit Falcons were renamed the Detroit Red Wings.

 1934: Ottawa relocates to St. Louis

 For the 1934–35 season, the Ottawa Senators relocated, becoming the St. Louis Eagles.

 Eight teams (1935–38)

 The Eagles folded after one season, and the NHL was once again an eight-team league for three seasons.

 Seven teams (1938–42)

 The Montreal Maroons withdrew from the league for the 1938–39 season, further reducing the number of teams in the NHL to seven, shrinking to the size the league was in 1925–26.
 Play continued for four seasons with seven teams, with one single league table instead of any conference or divisions.

-1941: The Americans change their name
+1941: Americans change their name

 The New York Americans changed their name to the Brooklyn Americans for the 1941–42 season, their last.